polarityio/servicenow/README.md

 ### Password
 The password for the provided username you want the integration to authenticate as.

+### Search Field for Asset Lookups
+Field to search for asset lookups in ServiceNow.
+The default is dns_domain.

 ### Custom IPv4 Fields
 A comma separated list of fields to lookup on IP matches.
 See below for use.